finopsfoundation/tac/README.md

 1. Larry Advey, AI Economics Director at CloudZero
 1. Parker Nancollas, FinOps Practice Lead, North America at SoftwareOne
 1. Joshua Collier, FinOps Lead at Superhuman (formerly Grammarly)
-1. Tammy Burnitt, Director of FinOps at UiPath

 As defined by the Technical Charter, The Technical Advisory Council (the "TAC") will have 15 members determined as follows: